 The public exhibition of students' work was highly effective in strengthening links between schools and the local community, including diverse community groups, different generations and those living in contrasting socio-economic circumstances.Extracts from: Ofsted Report - Making a mark: art, craft and design education, 2008/11

-dot-art Schools was first launched in the Liverpool City Region in 2012 and since then over 4000 children have taken part from almost 200 schools.
-We have held exhibitions at the Domino Gallery, the Walker Art Gallery and St George Hall, Mid Cheshire College and Liverpool School of Art and Design and each year, three children from each participating school have been presented with a certificate by the Lord Mayor of Liverpool or a corresponding dignatary from Cheshire, as well as a range of prizes awarded.
+dot-art Schools was first launched in the Liverpool City Region in 2012 and since then over 5000 children have taken part from almost 300 schools.
+We have held exhibitions at the Domino Gallery, the Walker Art Gallery, St George Hall, Mid Cheshire College and Liverpool School of Art and Design and each year, three children from each participating school have been presented with a certificate by the Lord Mayor of Liverpool or a corresponding dignatary from Cheshire, as well as a range of prizes awarded.
 In response to feedback from schools, in September 2016 we changed the primary age group from Year 6 to Year 5.

 In September 2016, thanks to our new partnership with LJMU, dot-art Schools also launched in Cheshire.
-A small group of Primary and secondary schools in Cheshire West & Chester, Cheshire East and Warrington took part in the pilot year of our second region in 2016-17 and from September 2017 we will be inviting all schools in the region to take part in the 2017-18 programme.
+A small group of Primary and secondary schools in Cheshire West & Chester, Cheshire East and Warrington took part in the pilot year of our second region in 2016-17 and from September 2017 onwards we invite all schools in the region to take part in the programme.

 Please download the document below for more details about how the programme works and the benefits it can bring: